South Sudan President Salva Kiir in profile

-Salva Kiir Mayardit looks set to become the first president of Africa's newest country in 2011 - no doubt still wearing his trademark cowboy hat.
+Salva Kiir Mayardit became the first president of Africa's newest country - South Sudan - in 2011.

 - 1960s: First joined southern rebellion

 - 1983: Founder member of SPLM